grssnbchr/categorical-spatial-interpolation/analysis/index.md

 dialects in the 150k point data set.
 Why?
 Because plotting more than 8 different colors in the final map is a pain for the eyes – the different areas couldn't be distinguished anymore.
-But bear in mind: The more we summarize the data set, the less prominent dialects we keep in the data set, the more local specialities (endemic dialects that only appear in one city, for instance) we lose.
+But bear in mind: The more we summarize the data set, the more local specialities we lose (endemic dialects that only appear in one city, for instance).

 ``` r
 dialects_train <- data.frame(dialect = point_data$pronunciation_id,